arnair/InvestSuite/README.md

 I didn't add the `.env` file to `.gitignore`, so you won't need to manually enter the free API key.

+I developed and tested the app using the Pixel 9 Pro simulator.

 ---

 ## 🚀 Getting Started